 Help improve cancer clinical trials – the source of all new cancer treatments – by sharing perspectives from your unique community.

-SWOG Cancer Research Network is part of the oldest and largest publicly funded cancer research network in the United States and is recruiting eight volunteer community advocates that will bring diverse perspectives to its cancer clinical trials.
+SWOG Cancer Research Network is part of the oldest and largest publicly funded cancer research network in the United States and is recruiting volunteer community advocates that will bring diverse perspectives to its cancer clinical trials.

 - LGBTQ (Lesbian, Gay, Bisexual, Transgender, Queer/Questioning)